OECD/G20 Inclusive Framework: A global minimum corporate tax rate for large multinational enterprises: Pillar Two

-Potential tax revenues generated
+Potential tax revenues and tax incidence

 In 2023, the OECD estimated global corporate tax revenue would increase by $13-$36 billion per year under Pillar One (up from a 2020 estimate of $5-$12 billion).

-This amount is similar in magnitude to tax revenues collected from digital services taxes (DSTs) according to one report, although another study finds the UK's anticipated Pillar One revenue would likely be lower than the approximately US$400 million now generated annually by the country's 2% DST.

-Also, a study for the U.S. Congress says the burden of a DST may fall mainly on domestic consumers in the country imposing the tax, with the cost being passed onto advertisers and customers.
+This amount is similar in magnitude to tax revenues collected from existing digital services taxes (DSTs) according to one report, although another study finds the UK's anticipated Pillar One revenue would likely be lower than the approximately US$400 million now generated annually by the country's 2% DST.
+While a DST is levied on digital services companies, evidence from sales taxes suggest that the tax incidence (i.e., the tax burden) of a DST is likely to be passed onto consumers in the country imposing the tax: that is, to domestic advertisers and online customers.

 Under the Pillar Two agreement, the OECD says global corporate income tax revenues are estimated to increase by US$155 to US$192 billion each year (equivalent to between 6.5% and 8.1% of global corporate income tax revenues from 2017-2020), with two thirds of the gains attributed to top-up taxation, and one third to reduced profit shifting.

 For context, the five largest Silicon Valley giants paid $220 billion in taxes over the decade to 2021, or 16% of their cumulative pre-tax profits.